roboprog/dpad/README.md

 Direction-pad (buttons) demo for Android - press up/down/left/right buttons and move marker on graphics canvas

-Demo program was developed and built ON Android using the "Terminal IDE" environment -
+Demo program was developed and built ON Android using the "Terminal IDE" environment - https://play.google.com/store/apps/details?id=com.spartacusrex.spartacuside

-https://play.google.com/store/apps/details?id=com.spartacusrex.spartacuside
+---

+LICENSE:  GPL version 2.x

+This is the same license as Terminal IDE, from which I have included library jars for your convenience.

+---

 Recommended reading:
 * src/com/roboprogs/dpad/MainActivity.java